zkemail/email-wallet-sdk/README.md

 These functions should validate the state, update the necessary state variables, and perform any necessary actions (like transferring tokens).

 ## Step 5: Deploy and Register Your Extension
+Once your extension contract is ready, you can deploy it to the Ethereum network.
+After deployment, register your extension with the Email Wallet SDK by sending an email with the subject line "Install (extension name)".